mdfaizan973/ZC_ORG/README.md

   • 🗑️ Delete or 🛠️ update existing products.

   • 📈 View detailed analytics for sales and product performance.

+**🛠️ Bug Report Management**: Admin can browse and manage all reported bugs from users in one place.

+**📋 Seller Management**: Admin can view all registered sellers and control their selling access (approve or revoke permissions).

+**👥 User Management**: Admin can view all users, and manage access or restrictions as needed.

+**📈 Product Analytics**: Sellers can view performance insights of their added products in graphical format (e.g., views, sales, ratings).

+**🚚 Order Tracking**: Sellers can track user orders related to their products, including status updates and delivery progress.

 # 📸 Screenshots